marcacyr/redux-voting-client/README.md

 ##### You can find more information from the tutorial [here](http://teropa.info/blog/2015/09/10/full-stack-redux-tutorial.html)

+You will notice that if you go through the tutorial, my code differs in many places in slight ways.
+This is the product of my own conventions, style, and decisions I made to enforce certain things in the application that I felt enhanced the strength of this small app.

 #### Why?

 Redux is a fantastic "framework" for handling data in state in modern web applications.
 It lends itself well to separating UI from